 Chile Regions Map

 You can easily create a Chile Regions map using Mapline.
 In Chile, a region is the 1st level administrative unit.
 The regional structure in Chile started in the 1970s.
 Initially, there were 12 regions.
 In 1976, the Metropolitan Region of Santiago was added.
 2 more regions were added in 2007, completing the 15 regions of the country.
 Each region is led by a President appointed intendant and his regional board.
 The names of the regions always starts with roman numerals followed by a name.
 When the regional structure first started, roman numerals were assigned in ascending order with the northernmost region designated as I and the southernmost region as XII.
 Regions are divided into provinces, the 2nd level administrative division, which in turn are sub-divided into communes, the 3rd level administrative division.

 Steps to Create a Chile Regions Map

-- Create a Mapline account and login
+- Create a Mapline account and login.

-- Give your map a name and click “Create Map.”
+- Give your map a name and click “OK.”

-- Click the orange “Add Data Layers” button from the left sidebar.
+- Click the “Add” button from the left sidebar.

-- Select the “Add Territories” option.
+- Select the “Territories” option.

-- Click “Continue.”
+- Click “OK.”